redox-os/ion/manual/src/slicing.md

 ## Negative Values Supported

-Although this will not work for arrays, you may supply negative values with ranges to create negative values in a range of numbers.i
+Although this will not work for arrays, you may supply negative values with ranges to create negative values in a range of numbers.

 ```sh
 $ echo {-10...10}